 When your home is to be repossessed, you will need to find somewhere else to live.
 You can apply to the local authority (county or city council) to be housed.
 There are also a number of voluntary housing associations which provide social housing.
-If you rent from a private landlord, you may qualify for a Rent Supplement to help with the rent.
-If you cannot find anywhere to live, our document on housing options for homeless people may be useful.
+If you rent from a private landlord, you may qualify for a Rent Supplement or a Housing Assistance Payment (HAP) to help with the rent.
+If you cannot find anywhere to live, our document on housing and other supports for homeless people may be useful.

-In 2011, a High Court decision was made which established that there were legal difficulties with getting orders for possession of certain properties.
+In 2011, a High Court decision established that there were legal difficulties with getting orders for possession of certain properties.
 This decision was made in a number of cases where mortgage providers were applying to repossess mortgaged property.

 Put simply, the decision meant that, in the case of mortgages created before 1 December 2009, it was very difficult for a mortgage provider to get an order for possession unless the court proceedings were started before that date.

 This situation arose because the law was changed on 1 December 2009.
-An existing law governing repossessions was repealed.
-The new law (the Land and Conveyancing Law Reform Act 2009) provided for repossessions but applied only to mortgages created after it came into effect.
+An existing law governing repossessions was repealed by the Land and Conveyancing Law Reform Act 2009, which provided for repossessions but applied only to mortgages created after it came into effect.

-The Land and Conveyancing Law Reform Act 2013 (pdf), which became law in July 2013, aims to remedy the legal difficulties described above.
+The Land and Conveyancing Law Reform Act 2013 was introduced to remedy the legal difficulties described above.
 It also provides for a court to adjourn repossession proceedings for up to 2 months in certain situations, to allow the possibility of a Personal Insolvency Arrangement (PIA) to be explored as an alternative to repossession.
-A PIA is one of the new personal insolvency options being introduced in 2013.

 You can consent to have your home repossessed.
 You may agree terms with your lender for the sale of the house, if you are unable to pay your mortgage.